 As it was said above, for any random sequence, the sum of the deviation times should approach zero in the infinite length limit.

-Results of presented in the previous section analysis confirms this on the example of model random (or random-like) data sets with different extent of regularity (or randomness).

-In the case of real earthquake generation process, which according to present views can not be regarded as completely random Goltz (1998); Matcharashvili et al. (2000, 2016); Abe and Suzuki (2004); Iliopoulos et al. (2012), we should assume that the integral of deviations times (IDTs) for the periods with the more random-like earthquake's time distribution will be closer to zero, compared to the less random ones.
+This was clearly shown in previous sections for simulated data sets.
+In the case of real earthquake catalogues with restricted number of events, we should assume that the integral of deviations times (IDTs) for the more random-like earthquake time distribution will be closer to zero compared to the less random one.

-To show this, we used seismic catalogue of south California, the most trustworthy data base for analysis like targeted in this research.
-Aiming at the analysis of temporal features of seismic process, we intentionally avoided any cleaning or filtering of catalogue in order to preserve its original temporal structure.
-Therefore, according to common practice [see e.g. Christensen et al. (2002); Corral (2004)] we regard the seismic processes in this catalogue as a whole, irrespective of the details of tectonic features, earthquakes location or their classification as mainshocks or aftershocks.
+The used seismic catalogue of south California is recognized as the most trustworthy data base for analysis like targeted in this research.
+According to common practice [see e.g. Christensen et al. (2002); Corral (2004)] we regard the seismic processes in this catalogue as a whole, irrespective of the details of tectonic features, earthquakes location or their classification as mainshocks or aftershocks.
+For the whole duration of considered catalogue (at the representative threshold M2.6) we found that the number of earthquakes occurred prior and after of corresponding regular markers is different.
+Exactly, 55% of all earthquakes occurred prior and 45% after the regular time markers (defined in methods section).
+Obtained IDT value, calculated for the whole southern Californian catalog and for the entire observation period is: -14611458375 minutes (as mentioned above sign minus here denotes the direction of summary deviation along time axis).